Senate probes NNPC revenue from 2010 to 2020 - New Telegraph

 The Senate has commenced investigation of the financial transactions carried out by the Nigerian National Petroleum Corporation (NNPC) from 2010 to 2020.

-The Senate Committee on Finance is currently carrying out investigations into the internally generated revenues of 700 MDAs and the payment of one per cent stamp duty by contractors on all contracts awarded by ministries, departments (MDAs) between 2014 and 2020.
+The Senate Committee on Finance is currently carrying out investigations into the internally generated revenues of 700 MDAs and the payment of one per cent stamp duty by contractors on all contracts awarded by ministries, departments (MDAs) between2014- 2020.

-However, the committee decided to backdate that of the nation’s oil corporation, which already scheduled to appear before the Senate Panel on Tuesday.
+However, the committee decided to backdate that of the nation’s oil corporation, which already scheduled to appear before the Senate Panel tomorrow.

 Challenging the agency when the NNPC Chief Financial Officer, Umar Ajiya, appeared before the committee, Adeola said: “You have not been complying with the payment of stamp duty.”